 Litium is primarily a software provider, which has claimed a top-three spot in the Nordic market for digital commerce platforms.
 The company offers its Litium On Demand solution through a cloud-based model.
 The market for digital commerce is growing strongly, driven by the digitalisation of business models, and a shift from physical to digital storefronts that is forcing B2B and B2C corporations to adapt to the new landscape.

-We believe that Litium is well positioned to further solidify its position as a top-three provider of digital commerce platforms in the middle-market segment in the Nordics.
-Litium’s digital commerce platform, Litium On Demand, has been developed over several years and offers an attractive value proposition for customers.
-Litium operates in the fast-growing global digital commerce market, which is forecast to grow with a CAGR of 9.3% 2017-2023, driven by the structural digitalisation of society and retailer business models.
-Litium wants to establish itself on one non-Nordic market by 2021, which we believe will fuel further growth.
+We see Litium as well-positioned to further solidify its position as a top-three provider of digital commerce platforms in the middle-market segment in the Nordics.
+Litium’s digital commerce platform, Litium On Demand, has been developed over several years and offers an attractive value proposition.
+Litium operates in the fast-growing global digital commerce market, which is forecast to grow with a CAGR of 9.3% 2017-2023, driven by the digitalisation of society and retailer business models.
+Litium wants to establish itself in one non-Nordic market by 2021, which we believe will fuel further growth.

-The long-term risks include financial risk, dependency on key partners, and increased competition.
-Litium is not currently generating positive cash flows, and additional capital will likely need to be raised.
-In addition, there is a risk that the company will not be able to reach its target of generating a profit in 2021.
-Litium is dependent on its implementation partners, which are responsible for driving sales of Litium on Demand, and are a key part of Litium’s business model.
-The software business is highly competitive, with a changeable landscape, which might require Litium to increase R&D investments in order to keep the digital commerce platform viable and up-to-date.
+Long-term risks include financial risk, key partner dependency and strong competition.
+Litium is not generating positive cash flows so additional capital will likely need to be raised.
+There is a risk that Litium will not be able to hit its target of profitability in 2021.
+Litium is dependent on its implementation partners, which are responsible for driving sales of Litium on Demand and are a key part of its business model.
+The software business is competitive, which might require Litium to increase R&D investments to keep the digital commerce platform viable.